+Dr Siegel explains “…..those circuits that are actively engaged may remain but those underutilised may be subject to systematic destruction.
+And so for an adolescent, this means that if you want to learn a foreign language well, play a musical instrument, or be proficient at a sport, engaging in those activities before and during adolescence would be a good idea.
+We move from open potential in childhood to specialisation during and following adolescence.”
 It is such a significant time and I would propose that in this time of specialisation we need to be careful/aware what their brains are exposed to.
 My struggle is, and I know it is the same for many mothers of teenage boys is limiting the time spent gaming, particularly violent games.
-If their brains are being exposed to excessive amounts, it can become hardwired into their thinking.
+If their brains are exposed to excessive amounts, it can become hardwired into their thinking.
 If we would allow, our sweet teen #1 would become an all-out gamer, as it really appeals to his visual/spatial gifting.
 Balance is the key in this time, because balanced activities will lead to a balanced brain.
 The stakes are so much higher in this time of specialisation (I am preaching to myself here!).

 The teen years is also a time when the social part of the brain is undergoing rapid growth which is why they are suddenly so excruciatingly aware of their peers.
 It is easy to want to quash this and keep them close (guilty here) but it is part of the natural process in moving toward independence.
 Boundaries are definitely important and so is having a say in their influences.
 The old saying of “show me your friends and I will show you who you will become” has particular meaning in the teens, considering what is happening in their brains.
 We are really trying to talk to Jem about his choices in friends, and what makes a good friend.
 Not easy when all they want is to be liked.
 I have known families to go to the extent of moving classes or even schools because of their influences.
 I thought this was quite extreme until I discovered the importance of this time and their social development coupled with the “specialisation” happening.

-For boys, during the age of 10 and 20, the amount of testosterone is 30 times that of the amount in childhood.
-The result of this is: shorter attention spans (Lord give me strength!), increased risk taking, anger outbursts and higher sex drives.
+For boys, during the age of 10 and 20, the amount of testerone is 30 times higher than that of childhood.
+The result of this is: shorter attention spans, increased risk taking, anger outbursts and higher sex drives.
 Basically these darling boys need to know what they are feeling is normal, and it will not be like this forever.
 They need safe spaces to take risks, to be adventurous, to test boundaries and have information presented to them in the fewest words possible.
 When they lash out and/or overreact, it is often beyond their control so we have to fight not to take it personally.
 This is particularly the case because their pre-frontal cortex (their reasoning/common sense part of the brain) at the front, behind their foreheads, is the last area to be pruned and specialised……. so coupled with increased testosterone, no wonder their decision making can seem irresponsible and irrational!
-It’s important to remember their decision making is controlled by the opposite part of the brain than us rational adults (refer to pic below)
+It’s important to remember their decision making is controlled by the opposite part of the brain than us rational adults (refer to pic below).

 Information overload?
 I like a good summary for my full brain, so these are the things to remember for the teen years……..